heliumtank92/am92-redis/README.md

 export default redisSdk
 ```

-To manage redis connections for RedisSdk Instances with custom 'config', 'connect' and 'disconnect' Methods are provided and they can be called as shown below.
+To manage redis connections for RedisSdk Instances, 'connect' and 'disconnect' methods are provided and they can be called as shown below.
 The 'connect' method must be called before before using the RedisSdk Methods.

 ```javascript
 // To establish a connection